J-Afzal/Lane-and-Object-Detection/README.md

     Add linters to dependency
     Clean up all linting issues
     Remove pch.h
+    add try catch in linter funcs to return to root repo if failure

 x.
 Create build script to build opencv on any platform and then build my code